 How will checkout differ for guests onsite this season?

 - The Moneris machine will be sanitized before and after use.

 Members of the guide team interact directly with guests for the majority of their shift/day.
 It is imperative that protocols and practices are followed to maintain the safety of our team and our guests.
 Each group’s activities will be privately guided to ensure that guests can safely socially distance and maintain the integrity of their household/”bubble”.
 Guided activities will be scheduled to allow for full sanitation of equipment, gear, and spaces used for activities to occur between guest uses.
-Guides and guests will wear masks during all activities.
+When in the vehicle, fully vaccinated guests have the choice to wear masks.